hbs-rcs/hbsgrid-docs/source/syncfiles.md

 or other cloud storage clients, you can use `rclone` to perform on-demand data synchronization with all major cloud storage providers.

-!!! example "Follow these steps to sync your data from a cloud provider to the HBS Grid:"
+!!! example "Sync your data from a cloud provider to the HBS Grid:"

     1. Log in to the HBS Grid and connect your local drive using *NoMachine* as described above.